arrozcaIdo/CS25_DeterminantCalculator/README.md

 1. Open the Determinant Calculator using the provided link below.

-2. Enter the desired matrix dimension (n × n, where 1 ≤ n ≤ 10) in the input box.
+2. Enter the desired matrix dimension (2 × 2 up to 10 x 10)  in the input box.

 3. Click Generate Matrix.